Tejas231299/FINANCE_ANALYSIS/README.md

 ## Earnings Per Share (EPS) Analysis :
 - Microsoft (MSFT) has the highest EPS at 86.40, making it a strong choice for investors.
 - Apple (AAPL), Google (GOOG), and Amazon (AMZN) also have positive EPS, showing steady earnings.
-- AIG and SHLDQ have negative EPS (-36.11 and -98.21, respectively), which signals financial troubles and possible investor losses.
+- AIG and SHLDQ have negative EPS, which signals financial troubles and possible investor losses.

 ## Dashboard :
 <img src="./DASHBOARD.png" width="3000" height="600"/>&nbsp;